MikeDelaney/cfpydev-imagr/README.md

 cfpydev-imagr
 =============

-Social image sharing application, written at Code Fellows as a class project in Django.
+Social image sharing application with friend/follow features.
+Written at Code Fellows as a class project in Django.